 - Midudi Sephan is a Project Coordinator at the Albinism Inclusion Project (ALINC) in Mwanza, Tanzania.
 He works in both Kenya and Tanzania.

-- His project will deliver soft skills training to youth with disabilities in Geita Region, Tanzania.
+- His small grant award will fund a project will deliver soft skills training to youth with disabilities in Geita Region, Tanzania.

 - Midudi will integrate them into inclusive youth learning groups that help them create small savings accounts and achieve independent living.